oluwaseyiolukoya/propertyhub_v1/docs/DIGITALOCEAN_DEPLOYMENT_GUIDE.md

 # DigitalOcean Deployment Guide

-Complete guide to deploy PropertyHub SaaS to DigitalOcean using App Platform.
+Complete guide to deploy Contrezz SaaS to DigitalOcean using App Platform.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)